Kavuri Samba Siva Rao

 He was the Minister of Textiles at Ministry of Textiles, with cabinet rank, for India in UPA Government from 17 June 2013.

+Rao resigned as minister and from the Congress Working Committee by opposing the bifurcation of Andhra Pradesh in 2014.

 Early life and education

-Born in 1943, he was educated at NIT Warangal.
+Rao was born in 1943.
+He was educated at NIT Warangal.

 Career

 He has been a member of the 8th, 9th, 12th, 14th and 15th Lok Sabha of India.
 He represents the Eluru constituency of Andhra Pradesh and is a member of the Bhartiya Janata Party, which he joined on 1 May 2014.

 Once he was permanent invitee for Congress Working Committee.
 Earlier he represented Machilipatnam Lok Sabha constituency in Andhra Pradesh.
 Kavuri is business entrepreneur in the fields of civil construction and health care.
 He was elected to Indian Parliament for fives times and member in parliament committee.
 He had sworn in as Union Cabinet minister for Textiles on 17 June 2013.

-On 28 April 2014 he resigned from the Congress and announced his decision to join the Bharatiya Janata Party (BJP).
+On 28 April 2014 he resigned from the Indian National Congress and announced his decision to join the Bharatiya Janata Party (BJP).
 A month earlier he had resigned as the minister, protesting the creation of the State of Telangana.
-He has also announced that he would not contest the Lok Sabha polls on Congress ticket.
+He has also announced that he would not contest the Lok Sabha polls on Indian National Congress ticket.